• Home

 Don’t get me wrong – I love fall – but the cooler weather and darker evenings make me so tired.
 I don’t remember ever swapping the grill for the oven this early in the season, and I’m a little nervous about what winter has in store for us this year.

-Luckily this one pan orange salmon is easy to throw together and can be made with minimal energy, even on the coldest, darkest nights.
+Luckily this one-pan orange salmon is easy to throw together and can be made with minimal energy, even on the coldest, darkest nights.

 One Pan Orange Salmon with Sweet Potatoes and Broccoli

-(I say always because you really need to buy good salmon.
+(I say almost always because you really need to buy good salmon.
 That fish in the photo there?
 I knew the second I opened the package that it wasn’t going to turn out well.
 The portions were oddly shaped, pale, and tough.
 I should have known there was a reason that it was on sale for half off!)

 This one pan orange glazed salmon is one of my favorite ways to prepare it lately.
 The sweet and spicy flavors go great with sweet potatoes and broccoli, so you can cook everything together for a super easy weeknight meal.